FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 **Coach: Request**
 >Lichess receives requests to be included on our list of coaches on a daily basis.
 In order to maintain a high level of quality, we require that new coaches have a FIDE title.
 If you meet this requirement, please send us a photo or scan of your ID card, driver license, passport or any other official document that proves your identity.
 >
-> Additionally, please also send us a paragraph or two describing why Lichess should list you on Make sure to describe your experience teaching chess online, as this is also a requirement.
+> Additionally, please also send us a paragraph or two describing why Lichess should recommend you as a coach.
+Make sure to describe your experience teaching chess online, as this is also a requirement.
 Thank you for your understanding in this matter.

 **Coach: Accepted**
 >Congratulations, you have been selected to appear on the Lichess list of coaches.
 Your coach profile awaits you on https://lichess.org/coach/edit